kubernetes/kops/addons/kube-ingress-aws-controller/README.md

 - it does not have routes limitations from AWS
 - you can use managed certificates like ACM, but also use you purchased certificates using IAM certificates
 - it automatically finds the best matching ACM and IAM certifacte for your ingress, but you can also provide hostnames or the ARN to influence the certificate/ALB lookup
-- you are free to use an http router imlementation of your choice, which can implement more features like green-blue deployments
+- you are free to use an http router implementation of your choice, which can implement more features like green-blue deployments

 For this tutorial I assume you have GNU sed installed, if not read